College Access Advisors

 Also in October, Barnard hosts a program for high school seniors bringing students of color, low-income, and first generation college students, both locally and those from across the country, to explore Barnard and parts of Manhattan.
 The program is scheduled as a preview to Open House.
 Limited travel scholarships are available and students must be nominated by their college advisor or guidance counselor.
-Email Brittany Davila at firstname.lastname@example.org to add your contact information to our Barnard Bound counselor mailing list.
-Advisor recommendation/nomination forms are emailed to advisors and counselors in August.
+Applications are available in May and due June 1st.
+Email Irma Encarnacion at firstname.lastname@example.org to add your contact information to our Barnard Bound counselor mailing list.
+Advisor recommendation/nomination forms are available in May.
 More information on Barnard Bound.

 The Office of Admissions and the HEOP (Higher Education Opportunity Program) Scholars Office host an informational HEOP Breakfast every October for local high school counselors or college access advisors and their students.
 Attendees learn about Barnard from admissions and financial aid officers, HEOP counselors, and current students.
 College counselors, students, and families are all welcome to attend.
 (This program is generally held on a weekday morning to encourage counselors to bring interested students.)
 Detail on the NYS-funded HEOP program can be found here.